baboolasiquala/Depth_Perception/_posts/2022-03-13-welcome-to-jekyll.markdown

 Where $$ b $$ is the baseline distance between two lenses.

-From the calibration we know of the intrinsic parameters and can re-arrange the equation to find the world co-ordinates. <br><br>
+From the calibration we know of the intrinsic parameters and can re-arrange the equation to find the world coordinates. <br><br>

 $$ \begin{aligned}
 &x=\frac{b\left(u_{l}-o_{x}\right)}{u_{l}-u_{r}} ; u_{l}-u_{r}=\text { disparity } \\